Code of Conduct Policy

 Download print version of this policy

-In keeping with the policy of maintaining the highest standards of conduct and ethics the Heart Rhythm Society and the Heart Rhythm Foundation will investigate any suspected fraudulent or dishonest use or misuse of the Society’s or Foundation's resources or property by staff, board members, consultants or volunteers.
-The Heart Rhythm Society and the Heart Rhythm Foundation are committed to maintaining the highest standards of conduct and ethical behavior and promotes a working environment that values respect, fairness and integrity.
+In keeping with the policy of maintaining the highest standards of conduct and ethics the Heart Rhythm Society will investigate any suspected fraudulent or dishonest use or misuse of the Society’s resources or property by staff, board members, consultants or volunteers.
+The Heart Rhythm Society is committed to maintaining the highest standards of conduct and ethical behavior and promotes a working environment that values respect, fairness and integrity.
 All staff, board members and volunteers shall act with honesty, integrity and openness in all their dealings as representatives for the organization.
 Failure to follow these standards will result in disciplinary action including possible termination of employment, dismissal from one’s board or volunteer duties and possible civil or criminal prosecution if warranted.

 Employees, board members and volunteers are encouraged to report suspected fraudulent or dishonest conduct (i.e. to act as “whistle-blower”), pursuant to the procedures set forth below.